1Copenut/rapidPrototypes/README.md

 ## Node Modules ##

-Copy the Gruntfile.js and package.json into a new folder, then run npm install to install the following Node modules:
+Copy the Gruntfile.js and package.json into a new folder, then run `npm install` to install the following Node modules.
+You may need to run this command as **sudo**.

 + Node
 + Express